markjconlon/financialBlog/_posts/2025-10-06-portfolio-update-september-2025.md

 ### RRSP Buys
 With all the dividends this month particularly from **SHCD** and **VTI** this month I decided to pickup a relatively large amount of **VTI** this month.
-Was a little nerve racking at all time highs, but, as mentioned earlier dollar cost averaging is still the name of my game
+Was a little nerve racking at all time highs, but, as mentioned earlier dollar cost averaging is still the name of my game.
+This makes VTI over 50% of my RRSP for the first time.
+Will likely average into other holdings for the rest of the year.

 - Bought
   - **VTI** with a combination of divid